 - Designate a vendor from a list of registered vendors to submit the Trading Partner's claims data via flat file EDI transmissions.

 - Add or remove the option for the Trading Partner to receive a zip file from the Board of accepted FROI/SROI forms in PDF format that can be used for mailing to the parties as indicated in the Event Table.
-See section 3.6 of the NY eClaims Implementation Guide for further details.
+For further details, see section 3.1 of the eClaims R3.1 Implementation Guide, found on the eClaims Implementation Guide - EDI R3.1 page.

-- Register for SFTP or web submission after the initial registration process has been completed.
+- Register for SFTP or web data entry submission after the initial registration process has been completed.

 - Request or remove employee access to eClaims Inquiry.